-Lawmakers whose campaigns are underwritten by agribusinesses use billions of taxpayer dollars to subsidize the commodities that are the key ingredients of unhealthy food – corn, soybeans, wheat, etc. This manufactured price inequality helps junk food undersell nutritious food.
+Lawmakers whose campaigns are underwritten by agribusinesses use billions of taxpayer dollars to subsidize the commodities that are the key ingredients of unhealthy food such as corn, soybeans, and wheat.
+This manufactured price inequality helps junk food — which is made largely of corn, soybean, and wheat products — undersell nutritious fresh, whole (and REAL) food.

-There's a common belief that healthy food is inherently more expensive, and thus can only be for the wealthy.
-But in fact, healthy food could easily be more affordable for everyone, if not for agribusiness CEOs, their lobbyists and the politicians in their pockets.
+There's a common belief that healthy, fresh, whole, and organically-grown food is inherently more expensive, and thus can only be for the wealthy.
+But in fact, healthy food could easily be more affordable for everyone, if not for subsidies like this and the agribusiness CEOs, their lobbyists and the politicians making the subsidies happen.

-Is it a coincidence that the number one source of calories in the United States, high-fructose corn syrup (HFCS), is made from the most heavily subsidized crop -- corn?
+Is it a coincidence that one of the top sources of calories in the United States, high-fructose corn syrup (HFCS), is made from one of the most heavily subsidized crops — corn?

 I think not.